nephacks/fbbrute/README.md

 `/sdcard/password.txt/` </br>

-##Disclamer
+###Disclamer

 Use this tool only for educational purpose.
-Iam aka. dipesh dhakal is not responsible for any misuse of this tool.
+Iam aka.
+Dipesh Dhakal is not responsible for any misuse of this tool.